top of page

 we always recommend you speak to someone where you are receiving your education.
 The best person to speak to is your

-Designated Safeguarding Lead or DSL if you have one,
+Designated Safeguarding Lead or DSL, if you have one,

 if you dont know who they are, just ask a teacher or one of the admin team,

-they will be able to help you.
+Who will be able to help you.

 Wanting to offer a clear understanding of what extremism is and what Prevent is,